 Other Important Things: Equipment that has a long legacy in SSQ.
 Smash Dexes, Schnelltott, Vendetta, things like that.
 They are well known and legendary, and have become such that sometimes, they seem to replicate or return even after being lost.
 Beware though, they are so well known, others may come to try and take them from you if you have them.

 There are two kinds of attacks.
 You get Normal attacks, which are faster-paced, normal attacks that don't require any special focus or concentration to wield.
 And you get Special attacks, which are the classic special moves you're more used to.

-Your Versatility Points (Versatility * .1 or Versatility divided by 10, whichever is easier for you to parse mentally) is the raw amount of attacks you may have.
-Normal attacks cost 1 Versatility Point, and Special attacks cost 2 Versatility points.
+Your Allocation Points (Versatility + 100) are what attacks cost to have.
+You should leave some left over for skills and other goodies.
+Normal attacks cost 10 Allocation Points, and Special attacks cost 20 Allocation points.
 You may allocate some or all of your points, and you may revisit and re-allocate your points as you choose.
-Just that in each session, you may only have up to your Versatility Points in allocated moves, so keep that in mind.
+Just that in each session, you may only have up to your Allocation Points' maximum in allocated moves, so keep that in mind.

 These attacks are simpler.
 There are only a few decisions to make:

 - How much focus on damage and how much focus on attack?
 You can allocate out of 100 between damage and accuracy.

 - Since the Normal Stat mostly consumed space, instead of it, we now use whichever is higher on your character: Tech or Magic.
 This stat then functions as your 'Normal' stat.